 The Council, with its LSP partners, has developed a joint evidence base on which to develop its new Sustainable Community Strategy and Local Development Framework, and to influence the shaping of the Essex wide LAA to ensure local needs are addressed within it.
-This evidence base has brought agreed understanding with all partners about the needs, challenges and opportunities for the economic, social and environmental well being of the District
+This evidence base has brought agreed understanding with all partners about the needs, challenges and opportunities for the economic, social and environmental well being of the District.

-1.2.1 The Council and its partners are using the evidence base (please see page X) to develop joint key actions to address these needs within the new Sustainable Community Strategy.
-This baseline evidence is already being used to shape future service delivery in the Council's Access to Services Strategy and has been developed from a number of sources, including:
+The Council and its partners are using the evidence base to develop joint key actions to address these needs within the new Sustainable Community Strategy.
+This baseline evidence is already being used to shape future service delivery in the Council's Access to Services Strategy and has been developed from the following sources:

 - Rochford Futures specifically commissioned by the Rochford LSP in September 2007 and undertaken by the Local Futures Group.
-This has resulted in a report on 'future drivers of change' that will shape the environment within which the District Council and its partners will operate. - County-wide Sustainable Community Strategy survey work and background for LAA2 - as part of the process to develop the county-wide Sustainable Community Strategy and LAA2, a number of surveys have been undertaken that provide the Council with a range of information on the communities within the district and their changing attitudes to a number of issues.
-This survey work will continue under LAA2, for example tracker surveys. - Statement of Community Involvement (SCI) - As part of the Local Development Framework the Council has produced a SCI setting out how it will consult people in the new planning system and has already undertaken a range of consultation under that process. - Access to Services Strategy customer insight profiles have been built up by our consultants, Tribal, and including BME and groups at risk of disadvantage. - Joint Strategic Needs Assessment by the Primary Care Trust and the County Council for the future health, care and wellbeing needs for the District.
+This has resulted in a report on 'future drivers of change' that will shape the environment within which the District Council and its partners will operate. - County-wide Sustainable Community Strategy survey work and background for LAA2 - as part of the process to develop the countywide Sustainable Community Strategy and LAA2, a number of surveys have been undertaken that provide the Council with a range of information on the communities within the district and their changing attitudes to a number of issues.
+This survey work will continue under LAA2, for example tracker surveys. - Tenants' Forums these were run by the Housing Division for their tenants prior to the Housing Stock Transfer.
+The Forums continue posttransfer and allow tenants to discuss services issues with the Housing Association. - BVPI Survey the statutory survey conducted every three years seeking residents' views on quality of life in the area, and on a range of services.
+These surveys provide quantitative data that can be benchmarked against other authorities for customer satisfaction.

+- Statement of Community Involvement (SCI) As part of the Local Development Framework the Council has produced a SCI setting out how it will consult people in the new planning system and has already undertaken a range of consultation under that process. - Access to Services Strategy customer insight profiles have been built up by our consultants, Tribal, and including BME and groups at risk of disadvantage. - Area Committees formed as part of the new political arrangements operating from June 2007, are vehicles for airing and focusing on local needs. - Joint Strategic Needs Assessment by the Primary Care Trust and the County Council for the future health, care and well-being needs for the District.

-1.2.2 The Council has greatly improved its approach to community engagement by using a much more diverse range of engagement techniques.
+The Council has greatly improved its approach to community engagement by using a much more diverse range of engagement techniques.
 Service users have been involved in a number of service development initiatives, including: